Hell Is Real derby

-Hell Is Real is a rivalry between the two Major League Soccer (MLS) clubs based in Ohio: the Columbus Crew and FC Cincinnati.
+The Hell Is Real derby is a rivalry between the two Major League Soccer (MLS) clubs based in Ohio: the Columbus Crew and FC Cincinnati.
 Under current MLS regular season scheduling, the series occurs twice per season as both teams are members of the Eastern Conference.
 The teams first met in 2017 in the U.S. Open Cup before Cincinnati joined MLS in 2019.

 Hell Is Real takes its name from a Christian highway billboard located on Interstate 71 between Columbus and Cincinnati.
 The two team's MLS Next Pro affiliates, the Columbus Crew 2 and FC Cincinnati 2, parody Hell Is Real for their matches and use the name Heck is Plausible.

 Background

 FC Cincinnati was founded in 2015 as a United Soccer League club.
 After three seasons in the second-division league, Cincinnati moved to MLS in 2019 and joined the Columbus Crew, who had been a league member since their inaugural season in 1996.
 The Ohio clubs met for the first time with lower-league Cincinnati winning 1–0 in the 2017 U.S. Open Cup fourth round.

 In October 2017, Columbus owner Anthony Precourt threatened to move the team to Austin, Texas, putting the prospect of an MLS rivalry between the two Ohio teams in jeopardy.
 Precourt's proposed relocation sparked outrage in the American soccer community, creating the #SaveTheCrew movement.
 After a year of support by fans, rival teams, local businesses, and politicians, the Crew committed to staying in Columbus in November 2018, when the Haslam family (owners of the NFL's Cleveland Browns, which had been the subject of a controversial relocation in the 1990s) purchased the club.